top of page

 thumbnail_53539811249_cec7ffc7da_o.jpg

-She has participated in group exhibitions in Skagit and Whatcom Counties since 2023.
+She has participated in group exhibitions throughout Skagit and Whatcom Counties since 2023.

 Stay in Touch